tylerneylon/video-scripts/learn_lua_in_an_hour/part11.md

-It's part of the standard library, and if you're using Lua from an embedded app, such as a game, the developers may have chosen to exclude some of the modules of the modules of the standard library - or all of them - for security reasons, probably.
+It's part of the standard library, and if you're using Lua from an embedded app, such as a game, the developers may have chosen to exclude some of the modules of the standard library - or all of them - for security reasons, probably.
 So it's not guaranteed that you have access to these functions.